frlinaker/skribe/README.md

 y_pred = clf.predict(x)
 ```

-The LLM appends this data to the prediction prompt along with some additional hardcoded instructions:
+The LLM appends this data to the prediction prompt along with a few additional hardcoded instructions:

 ```text
 Given: x1=5.100, x2=3.500, x3=1.400, x4=0.200